-"A random variable is any rule that associates a number with each outcome in S". b) If y is described by a Gaussian distribution with mean $\mu = 0$ and variance $\sigma^2 = 1$ then the probability that a < y < b is:
+- a) A random variable is not the same as a random number!
+Devore in "Probability and Statistics for Engineering and the Sciences" defines a random variable as (page 81): - "A random variable is any rule that associates a number with each outcome in S". - b) If y is described by a Gaussian distribution with mean $\mu = 0$ and variance $\sigma^2 = 1$ then the probability that a < y < b is:

-$$P(a < y < b) = \frac{1}{\sqrt{2\pi}} \int{a}^{b} e^{-(1/2)y^{2}} dy$$ c) The C.L.T. is still true even if the Y_i 's are from different probability distributions!
+$$P(a < y < b) = \frac{1}{\sqrt{2\pi}} \int{a}^{b} e^{-(1/2)y^2} dy$$

+- c) The C.L.T. is still true even if the $Y_i$ 's are from different probability distributions!
 All that is required for the C.L.T. to hold is that the distribution(s) have a finite mean(s) and variance(s) and that no one term in the sum dominates the sum.
-This is more general than definition II).

-In this exercise we will see how the travel time of a marble ball down an incline tends towards a Gaussian distribution.
-A LabView program, CLT.vi, is used to record the travel time.
-Start the program and follow the instruction on the screen.
-To measure the time, release the marble ball from a line indicated on the incline and push the space bar (or any key) to start the timer.
-The ball will hit the stop at the bottom and produce a ping.
-Upon hearing the ping, hit the space bar (or any key) to stop the timer.
-Repeat the timing measurement a total of one hundred times.
+This is more general than definition II). - 1) In this exercise we will see how the mass of trays containing small balls tends towards a Gaussian distribution.
+There are nine holes in a tray and hence the mass is the sum of nine random variables.
+As a demonstration of the more general form of the central limit theorem, we intentionally choose to have two different hole diameters, four of small diameter and five of large diameter, to represent the two different kinds of random variables.
+We should obtain a mass distribution that looks Gaussian regardless of whether the hole diameters are the same or different.
+The experiment in this lab is rather simple and all the manipulations should be done above a large plastic tray to prevent the lost of balls.
+Fill up a small plastic beaker with balls and then pour the balls into the holes in the tray.
+Use a wood stick to wipe across the tray to remove excess balls.
+Measure the mass and repeat the process a total of one hundred times.